What is GPA?

 The project is developing a dynamic life course model to better understand and characterise the combined effects of glucose metabolism and psychosocial stress, which have a significant impact on individuals as they age, both from a health and ability to work perspective.

-The Gluco-Psychosocial Axis or GPA is a novel concept which incorporates the factors and pathways determining glucose metabolism and insulin sensitivity with the neuroendocrine response to pyschosocial stress into a single health indicator.
+The Gluco-Psychosocial Axis or GPA is a novel concept which incorporates the factors and pathways determining glucose metabolism and insulin sensitivity with the neuroendocrine response to psychosocial stress into a single health indicator.

 This unique indicator provides an understanding of the biological components of health and the capacity to impact actively upon them, in order to influence healthy ageing.